 Laminectomy for spinal stenosis often provides full or some relief of symptoms.

-Future spine problems are possible for all patients after spine surgery.
+Future spine problems are possible for all people after spine surgery.
 If you had laminectomy and spinal fusion, the spinal column above and below the fusion are more likely to have problems in the future.
-If you needed more than one kind of procedure in addition to laminectomy (such as laminotomy, foraminotomy, and spinal fusion), you could have future problems as well.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.